pinselimo/Pythas/docs/source/index.rst

 Dependencies
 ------------

 One development goal for *Pythas* was to keep users out of Haskell's package managing details ("cabal hell").
 Thus, the package ships with all Haskell and C source files it needs.
 To compile its own source and other Haskell modules *Pythas* needs either *Stack* or a plain *GHC* installation.
-For a Guide on how to install either refer to :ref:`pythas_installation`.
+For a guide on how to install either refer to :ref:`pythas_installation`.
-If either is already installed they can be detected automatically.
-If *Stack* is installed, it will always be used as the default.
+Both can be detected automatically if they are already installed.
+In case *Stack* is installed, it will always be used as the default.

 Basic Usage
 -----------